What Happens If a Personal Injury Accident Aggravates a Pre-Existing Condition?

 When you incur injuries in an accident, your main concern should be getting better and returning to your daily routines at work and home.
 Reaching that goal, however, can be difficult if the accident aggravated a pre-existing condition.
 Aside from the fact that your recovery period may be longer, a pre-existing condition might affect a personal injury claim.

-The Charlotte personal injury attorneys at Randall & Stump, PLLC understand how you feel after a car accident, truck wreck, or other related situation.
+The Charlotte personal injury attorneys at Randall & Stump, Criminal Defense Attorneys understand how you feel after a car accident, truck wreck, or other related situation.
 While you focus on healing, we will sort through your medical history to determine if your wreck aggravated any conditions.

 Pre-Existing Medical Conditions and Personal Injury Claims